Math, Date/Time & utils (hApi unit)

 Gen_Unique_TimeSign

-function generates a unique timestamp by combining the current time with an incrementing counter.
+Generates a unique timestamp by combining the current time with an incrementing counter.

 function Gen_Unique_TimeSign(CurrentDT: Double): Double;